Starwood Festival Volunteer Job Descriptions

 All Volunteer positions are “First come, first served.”
 This means that positions could be filled very quickly.
 Get your requests in early.

-Volunteer positions are open to attendees 18 years or older.
+These volunteer positions are open to attendees 18 years or older.

 Applying for a volunteer position does NOT guarantee acceptance.
 There is a lot of interest in the Volunteer positions and the advantages it brings.